Param-10/Focus-Timer-Extension/README.md

 4. **Reset Timer**:
    - Click "Reset" to reset the current timer to its default duration.

+5. **Customize Timer Durations**:
+   - Enter your preferred focus and break durations in minutes.
+   - Click "Save Settings" to apply the new durations.

 ## Configuration

-- **Focus Duration**: Default is 25 minutes.
+- **Default Focus Duration**: 25 minutes.
-- **Break Duration**: Default is 5 minutes.
+- **Default Break Duration**: 5 minutes.

-To change the default durations, update the `focusDuration` and `breakDuration` values in the extension's storage.
+You can customize these durations directly in the extension popup.

+## Styling

+The extension features a sleek, sci-fi inspired design with:
+- A dark background with gradient effects
+- Glowing cyan text and buttons
+- Holographic timer display
+- Animated scan lines for a futuristic feel

 ## Troubleshooting

 - **Notification Issues**: Ensure that notifications are enabled for Chrome and that you have the appropriate permissions.
-- **Sound Not Playing**: Check the path to the sound file and ensure it's correctly referenced in the extension.
+- **Sound Not Playing**: Check that your system's sound is on and not muted.
+- **Timer Not Updating**: Refresh the extension by right-clicking the icon and selecting "Reload".

 ## Contributing